intermine/im-docs/docs/system-requirements/software/gradle/index.rst

     ~/git/flymine $ ./gradlew blueGenesStart

+* Gets the `mine name`, `URL` and tools location from the *mine.properties file.
-* Uses the webservices provided by the current webapp.
+* Uses the webservices from the webapp specified in the mine.properties file.
 For the time being, you have to have an InterMine webapp running to launch a bluegenes instance.
-* Gets the `mine name`, `URL` and tools location from the *mine.properties file.
-* Please see :doc:`/webapp/blue-genes`  for details
+* Please see :doc:`Blue genes </system-requirements/software/gradle/FAQs>`  for details

 Specify properties file
 ----------------------------